A Lifetime in Simmentals

 a farm full of

 This farm’s history dates back to 1735, when the land along Holman’s Creek was first settled.
-Through centuries of change, the property has remained a working agricultural operation, evolving from an early Appalachian family farm to orchards, livestock, dairy, and today, a Simmental seedstock program.
+Through centuries of change, the property has remained a working agricultural operation.
+It evolved from an early Appalachian family farm to an orchard, and then to cattle and sheep production, a poultry and dairy operation, and now a Simmental seedstock farm.
 Designated a Century Farm and located within the Forestville Historic District, the land reflects generations of stewardship and a deep agricultural heritage.

-Historic structures still stand across the farm, including the home I (Lisa) live in today, which was built before the Civil War.
-During the war, Union troops burned the barn on the property, and the heat from the fire was so intense that the windows of the house reportedly became too hot to touch.
+Historic structures still stand on the farm, including our home, which was built before the Civil War.
+During the war, Union troops burned a barn on the property.
+The heat from the fire was so intense that the windows of the house reportedly became too hot to touch.
 You can truly say this farm has stood the test of time!

-Our farm is rich in Indian artifacts and early American culture.
-The farm not only survived the Civil War but also the Great Depression, and with the efforts of my family Blair and Maxine Zirkle, and now me, the tradition of farming continues.
+And, the tradition of farming continues.
 We respect and honor the rich heritage of this farm and the hard work of those who traveled this path before us.
-We strive to keep the old ways of life alive by maintaining family traditions and growing heirloom vegetables, fruits, and flowers similar to those that may have been grown on this farm in days gone by.
+We strive to keep the old ways of life alive by maintaining family traditions and growing heirloom vegetables, fruits, and flowers similar to those that may have been grown here in days gone by.

 While the farm has evolved, the commitment to stewardship, tradition, and quality livestock continues.
 Today, Shenandoah Valley Simmentals carries that legacy forward, honoring the past while building for the future.